magomimmo/modern-cljs/doc/second-edition/tutorial-21.md

    [comment-form]])
 ```

-Next, to be prepared for the next part of the tutorial on Reagent, I
+Next, to be prepared for part 2 of the Reagent tutorial, I
-suggest you to commit your work on both repositories:
+suggest you commit your work on both repositories:

 ```bash
 cd /path/to/react-tutorial